Lee Jae Myung: Economic policy

 In June 2025, in order to tackle the Korea discount, the National Assembly twice amended the Commercial Act, which regulates public companies, so that company managers now have fiduciary duty to shareholders rather than just the companies alone.
 This meant a change of power from the families that dominate companies towards minority investors.
 The law also mandates electronic shareholder meetings and changes voting procedures.
-In the same month, Lee's government introduced a cap at 600 million won on all housing-backed loans in the Seoul metropolitan area and other designated regulatory zones.
+In the same month, Lee's government introduced a cap of 600 million won on all housing-backed loans in the Seoul metropolitan area and other designated regulatory zones.
 It also introduced mandatory residency requirements as well as reduced maximum loan terms and blocked mortgages for those who own multiple houses in the designates areas.

 In July, the Lee cabinet approved a 15.2 trillion won budget allocation to give at least 150,000 won worth of cash-equivalent vouchers to all South Koreans, with those who cannot afford basic living expenses and those categorized as "near poor" given 400,000 won and 300,000 won respectively.
 It also gives an additional 100,000 won people in the bottom 90 percent of the income bracket.
 In August, the National Assembly amended the Trade Union and Labor Relations Adjustment Act to allow subcontracting firms' labor unions to make demands of client companies directly, restrict the ability of employers to seek damages for strike-related disruptions and increase the liability for executives who do not participate in collective bargaining.

 In August, Lee proposed a 728 trillion won budget for 2026, an increase of 8.1 percent from the previous year.
 The budgets increases research and development spending by 19.3 percent to 35.3 trillion won, including nearly tripling artificial intelligence funding to 10.1 trillion won, defense spending by 8.3 percent to 66.3 trillion won, and health, welfare and employment spending by 8 percent to 269.1 trillion won.
+In December, the Democratic Party and the PPP agreed on the budget, which includes the establishment of a 150 trillion won National Growth Fund to support industrial policy, and an increase of the corporate tax rate by 1 percent to 25 percent, as well as well as an increase on the education tax from 0.5 percent to 1 percent.